LoveCommunity/love.dart/README.md

 # love

-A state management library that is functional, elegant and predictable.
+A state management library that is declarative, predictable and elegant.

 ![][love_overview_diagram]